lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 dull: hence, of no importance in this age of rushing progress.

-Among the good old things which, according to tradition and history, have existed almost since the world began is back- gammon.
+Among the good old things which, according to tradition and history, have existed almost since the world began is backgammon.

 Of this famous pastime may be truly said:

 > "Age cannot wither, nor custom stale
->
 > Its infinite variety."

-From the period of its invention, which many authors have tried to trace back to the dark ages, it has held sway over myriads of people of all nations and through different centur- ies, who have known it in its various and primitive stages, until this present day, when, also, it is very generally played by its modern votaries.
+From the period of its invention, which many authors have tried to trace back to the dark ages, it has held sway over myriads of people of all nations and through different centuries, who have known it in its various and primitive stages, until this present day, when, also, it is very generally played by its modern votaries.